Promising Injury Update for Chiefs RB Clyde Edwards-Helaire Revealed: Report

 — darrel williams (@darrelwilliams_) December 21, 2020

-Backup running back Le’Veon Bell stepped up in a big way.
-Thanks to speed on the former New York Jet, the Chiefs got the go-ahead first down with a minute left in the fourth quarter to secure the close win.
+Splitting the load with Edwards-Helaire in Week 15, backup running back Le’Veon Bell stepped up in a big way with a 15-carry, 62-yard performance, including a crucial fourth-quarter option touchdown from Patrick Mahomes.
+Thanks to the speed on the former New York Jet, the Chiefs converted the go-ahead first down in the final minute to secure the closely contested win.

 “When I seen the injury with Clyde, obviously, I was praying for the best,” Bell said in his time on the podium Sunday.
 “It was an ugly way to get tackled… After the game, I came and talked to him.
 He’s in good spirits… I just kind of told him, ‘Good game.
 I’m glad you had the opportunity to play back at home.’
 He was happy, still excited, in good spirits, so I think him getting worked back in and seeing where he goes with his injury, that’s up to him and the coaches, and we’ll see where we go from there.”